-During our most recent stay in the Grand New Rooms at Walt Disney World’s Flagship Resort, we were surprised to find individual toiletries.
+During our stay in the Grand New Rooms at Walt Disney World’s Flagship Resort, we were surprised to find individual toiletries.
 (Not that any of you actually care–but I find it fascinating to see which new rooms do and don’t do things like this and bed runners.)

 I’ve been of two minds about this.
 On the one hand, this is more environmentally-friendly, and is a trend in the larger hotel industry far beyond Disney.
 It’s especially popular in Europe (we’ve experienced this even at high end and boutique hotels there), but has been standard practice in U.S. National Park lodges for a while, too.